Fleury blanks Wild 4-0 as Vegas grabs 3-1 lead in series

 Since the last time they advanced in 2015, the Wild are 2-10 in the playoffs at Xcel Energy Center.
 The Golden Knights hadn’t won here in regulation in their four-year history until Game 3.

-The Wild made some line shuffles after a broken left arm in Game 3 forced out right wing Marcus Johansson.
-Zach Parise and Kyle Rau slotted in, and Nick Bjugstad took a seat.

-Parise, who’s in the ninth season of his 13-year, $98 million contract and the franchise leader in postseason goals, appeared in the 102nd playoff game of his career after being scratched for the first three games against the speedy Golden Knights.
+The Wild made some line shuffles after a broken left arm in Game 3 forced out right wing Marcus Johansson, so Zach Parise slotted in after being scratched for the first three games against the speedier Golden Knights.
+Parise, who’s in the ninth season of his 13-year, $98 million contract, and the franchise leader in postseason goals.

 Parise was one of the five Wild skaters Roy blazed a trail past for the first goal in the first period of the series for Vegas.
 Roy had only one goal in 23 previous playoff games for the Golden Knights.

-Kolesar was the flipper of the slick give-and-go pass at mid-ice that sent Roy on his way, yet another player to show up on the scoresheet.
 Including Fleury, who had an assist in Game 3, the Golden Knights have used 21 players in the series — and 16 of them have at least one point.

 AFTER FURTHER REVIEW